kimberkay/plant-swap-app/research-log.md

 March-4-2022

-8:50 -     Watch tutorial on React
+8:50 - 9:30    Watch tutorial on React

+9:30 - 9:45   Chat with classmate about tutorial to find good place to start

+9:45-